koenrane/KR-new-site/content/date-me.md

 I like doing a lot of things!

 Dancing
 : I like salsa and waltz.
-I'm learning west-coast swing.
-I can vibe to almost anything, though!
-Let's dance to some bangers maybe?
+I'm learning West Coast Swing.
+I can vibe with almost anything, though!

 AI-fueled house parties
 : I like bringing a ton of my friends together in my 2BR apartment.
 To commemorate such an occasion, I personalize a name tag for each of them!
 The tag has their name and then a picture of them.
 Only, the picture is tailored to the theme of the party: